Metropolis on Two Continents

-The Sultan Ahmed Mosque has become one of the most popular tourist attractions in Istanbul.
-It is the national mosque of Turkey and is one of several mosques known as the Blue Mosque for the blue tiles adorning the walls of its interior.
+The Sultan Ahmet Mosque has become one of the most popular tourist attractions in Istanbul.
+It is the national mosque of Turkey and is one of the several mosques known as the Blue Mosque for the blue tiles adorning the walls of its interior.

 The Blue Mosque, while it may appear to be called that because of having a slight blue tinge to its outside, is actually called that because of the intricate blue tiles that decorate the inside of the mosque.